refiaa/VRChatFriendShipVisualizer/README.md

 2. **Access the Application:**

    - Open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/) to view the VRChat Friend Network Visualization.

+   - Place your VRChat photos inside the `./img` folder or enter the directory path and click `update directory`.
+Ensure that the images are in a supported format.
+   - And use `Update Visualization` to show Friend Network from your pictures.

 ## Dependencies